Do's and Don'ts of Candle Making

-Add your fragrance at the right temp: Adding your fragrance oil when your wax is at the proper temperature will help it bind to the wax, which will help give you a stronger scent throw.
+- Add your fragrance at the right temp: Adding your fragrance oil when your wax is at the proper temperature will help it bind to the wax, which will help give you a stronger scent throw.
 It is usually recommended to add your fragrance to the wax at 180-185F for soy and paraffin wax 200-205F for palm wax.

-Stir consistently for at least 3-5 minutes: This is also very important.
+- Stir consistently for at least 3-5 minutes: This is also very important.
 Stirring for a short amount of time can keep your fragrance oil from binding to the wax.
 This can cause the oil to settle to the bottom of the wax which can also result in a weak scent throw.

-Trim your wick: Not trimming your wick can result in smoke, soot, mushrooming, and can cause a large flame.
+- Trim your wick: Not trimming your wick can result in smoke, soot, mushrooming, and can cause a large flame.
 It's important to keep your wick trimmed so your candle burns properly, and for your safety.
 It is recommended to trim wicks for paraffin candles down to 1/4th of an inch, 1/8th for soy candles, and just above 1/4th for our wood wicks in any application.

-Preheat your containers: Preheating your containers will help slow down the cooling process & helps prevent the wax from shrinking and pulling away from the container, developing wet spots.
+- Preheat your containers: Preheating your containers will help slow down the cooling process & helps prevent the wax from shrinking and pulling away from the container, developing wet spots.

-Use the right size and type of wick: Using a wick that is too small for your container can result in the wax not burning across the full diameter of your candle, and it can effect your scent throw.
+- Use the right size and type of wick: Using a wick that is too small for your container can result in the wax not burning across the full diameter of your candle, and it can affect your scent throw.
 You'll also want to make sure you are using the right type of wick for your wax.
 Zinc core wicks, for example, don't always perform well in natural waxes like soy because they do not usually get hot enough to burn the wax properly.
 You can read more about all of our different wicks and take a look at the sizing charts by clicking here.

-TEST, TEST, TEST!: A common mistake that many first-time candle makers make is mass producing their candles before they do a test burn.
-There are many different variables that can effect the way your candle burns and it is always a good idea to test everything together to make sure it burns properly and gives you the result you want.
+- TEST, TEST, TEST!: A common mistake that many first-time candle makers make is mass producing their candles before they do a test burn.
+There are many different variables that can affect the way your candle burns and it is always a good idea to test everything together to make sure it burns properly and gives you the result you want.

-Use crayons to dye your candles: Crayon wax is not meant to be burned like candle wax.
+- Use crayons to dye your candles: Crayon wax is not meant to be burned like candle wax.
 Using crayons can clog your wick which can cause the candle to burn poorly.
-Crayons can also effect your scent throw and possibly give off a bad smell. (ever smelled a crayon?)
+Crayons can also affect your scent throw and possibly give off a bad smell.
+(Ever smelled a crayon?)
 Always use dyes that are made for candles to ensure that you are creating a quality candle that will burn well.
 We offer candle dyes in either a liquid or block form which both work great in all different types of waxes!

-Melt your wax in the microwave: When melting your wax in the microwave, you will not be able to monitor the temperature of the wax.
+- Melt your wax in the microwave: When melting your wax in the microwave, you will not be able to monitor the temperature of the wax.
 It may not melt evenly and you risk scorching your wax in certain areas (called hot spots).
 Scorched wax can result in a very unappealing odor similar to burned popcorn (yuck).

 - Put your candle in the refrigerator: While you will be anxious for your candle to set up completely, putting your candle in the refrigerator will speed up the cooling process but can "hurt" your candle in a few different ways.
 It can cause the glass to crack or shatter, make the wax shrink up and create wet spots or sink holes, and even weaken the scent throw.
 Try to let your candle cool down as slowly as possible to avoid all of these potential problems.
 (The only time we would recommend putting your candles in the fridge is if you are making a pillar or votive candle and need help getting it out of the mold.
 Even then, we only recommend leaving the candles in the fridge for about 5-10 minutes MAX.)